mrakgr/The-Spiral-Language/readme.md

 Error trace on line: 3, column: 9 in module: c:\Users\Marko\Source\Repos\The Spiral Language\Spiral Compilation Tests\compilation_tests\tutorial1\a.spir.
     inl ~x = id
         ^
-The annotation of the function does not match its body's type.Got: i32
+The annotation of the function does not match its body's type.
+Got: i32
 Expected: f32
 ```

-The way the annotations have to be provided is fairly dumb - anybody seriously using closures will most likely do it from the top down segment which will fill in the annotations automatically.
+The way the annotations have to be provided is fairly dumb - anybody seriously using closures will most likely do it from the top-down segment which will fill in the annotations automatically.
 Here is a more complex with two nested functions.

 ```
 inl main () =